davison0487/Markov-Process-and-Dynamic-Programming/README.md

 # Markov Process and Dynamic Programming
+Motion planning is a crucial part in robotics problems.
+Usually there are obstacles in different environments and we cannot simply ignore noises.
+Hence, we need to determine a best policy for the robot at current state to make decisions for control input.
+In this project, we are working in a door and key environment.
+The goal is to get our agent to goal location.
+If the agent ever encounter a door, he has to pick up the key in order to unlock and get pass the door.
+However, there are some cases that there exists a short cut that he can walk directly to treasure location without going through the door.
+We are assuming our environment is well observed by the robot (agent) and every motion input is non-stochastic.
+By applying Markov Decision Process and dynamic programming algorithm, we can obtain a best policy to reach the goal at each time step and each state.

 ### 1. doorkey.py
 Main script generates optimal policy and saves into gif files into './gif' with implementation of dynamic programming algorithm